arsalanj/Mobile-Developer-Portfolio/README.md

 ## HumWell
 HumWell, where convenience meets healthcare.
-With our round-the-clock healthcare consultation service accessible all over Pakistan, our customers can instantly connect to our medical experts, without any travel hassles.
 <br>
-As the lead developer, I initiated the project from scratch, I had to research Flutter and how to achieve Video Communication in the application, later on had to write native bindings to call native packages as Flutter was relatively new and had fewer support for WebRTC-related features.
+As the lead developer, I initiated the project from scratch, I had to research Flutter and how to achieve Video Communication in the application, and later on, had to write native bindings to call native packages as Flutter was relatively new and had fewer support for WebRTC-related features.
 I was later promoted to Team Lead to lead and mentor 4 developers.
 <p align="center">
   <img src="https://github.com/arsalanj/Portfolio-Images/blob/main/HW-1.webp" height="200"  />
   <img src="https://github.com/arsalanj/Portfolio-Images/blob/main/HW-2.webp" height="200"  />